dimitriskokoretsis/qPCR.CFX.process/README.md

 ## Setting up the real-time qPCR run

 The `qPCR.CFX.process` package makes certain assumptions about the structure of the data.
-Naming conventions in your setup should comply with these assumptions.
-The following rules should be followed:
+Naming conventions in your setup must comply with these assumptions:

 - Primer efficiencies are calculated from standard curves, based on serial dilutions of the template.
 The starting quantity input by the user is in arbitrary units, but the dilution rate is important.
-For example, input starting quantities of 5, 1, 0.2 and 0.04 should give the same efficiency results as 10, 2, 0.4 and 0.08 (both describe a dilution rate of 5).
+For example, input starting quantities of 5, 1, 0.2 and 0.04 give the same efficiency results as 10, 2, 0.4 and 0.08 (both describe a dilution rate of 5).

-- The “sample” field is used both for the name of the reaction template and for its biological replicate number.
+- The `sample` field is used both for the name of the reaction template and for its biological replicate number.
 The biological replicate number should come last and be separated with a space from the sample’s name.
 For example: “template name X”, where X is the biological replicate number.
-Sample name doesn’t matter for calculations in standard curve reactions, as the same template is always used.
-Use a descriptive name for your convenience.
+Sample name doesn’t matter for standard curve reactions, use a descriptive name for your convenience.

 - Technical replicates should have the exact same names in all fields.
   They are essentially copies of the same reaction and their Cq values